 Investment approach with the best track record

-I remember when I just started to think about my first investments, I struggled with choosing the ‘right’ investment approach.
+When I just started thinking about my first investments, I struggled with choosing the ‘right’ investment approach.
 It took me quite a while to understand what was going on (dozens of books and articles, hundreds of hours of videos and years of practice ).
 I am a slow learner.
-I hope that what I wrote below will help all investors who are just starting their journey.
+I hope that what I wrote below will help investors who are at the start of their journey.

 There are two ways to describe Value Investing, and this is what causes the confusion.

-Even the richest businessmen, such as Jeff Bezos or Bill Gates, got to the top by making decisions on where to invest their time and capital based on fundamentals (future demand, competition, costs etc.).
+Even the wealthiest business people, such as Jeff Bezos or Bill Gates, got to the top by deciding where to invest their time and capital based on fundamentals (future demand, competition, costs etc.).
 They have not become wealthy by trading assets.

-Warren Buffett wrote a very good article in 1984, called ‘The Superinvestors of Graham-and-Dodsville’ (the link to the article is in My Library).
+Warren Buffett wrote an excellent article in 1984, called ‘The Superinvestors of Graham-and-Dodsville’ (the link to the article is in My Library).
 If you are still debating what investment approach to use, I recommend reading this article by Buffett.

 What is the real challenge?

-But here comes the tricky part: How to establish the fair value of the business?
+But here comes the tricky part: How to establish the fair value of a business?

-Theoretically, a business is worth all the cash flows that it will generate in the future discounted to today.
+Theoretically, a business is worth all the cash flows it will generate in the future, discounted to today.
 The idea of discounting is to reflect the time value of money and alternative options.
-The alternative to investing in a business is putting money in a bank which in the good old days would generate 3-5% interest income.
-You could use a higher discount rate for your investment into a business to reflect extra risks (e.g. 10%).
+The alternative to investing in a business is putting money in a bank which would generate 3-5% interest income in the good old days.
+You could use a higher discount rate for your investment into a business to reflect additional risks (e.g. 10%).
 So you become indifferent between having $100 in one year after investing in a business or having $90.9 cash today.
 Invested at a 10% return, this $90.9 cash would turn into $100 in one year.
 In other words, the cash flow that your investment would generate in one year is only worth $90.9 today.
-The further we go into the future, the less valuable cash flow becomes in present terms.
+The farther the cash flow is in the future, the less valuable it becomes in present terms.

-For now, there is nothing to disagree with as it is all quite theoretical.
+There is nothing to disagree with for now, as it is all quite theoretical.

 But how do you know what cash flow the business will earn in Year 2 or Year 10 and whether it will even remain in operation in the future?
 To complicate matters, what if the government raises taxes in the future, which would reduce the company’s income?
 Or, what if some of the company’s products are sold abroad in foreign currency?
 How do you know that the exchange rate would remain the same, and if it changes, by how much then?

-He may even get more interested in the opportunity if the business earned just $50 in profits in the latest year, having earned $100 for 10 years prior to that as long as he is confident in this business.
+He may even get more interested in the opportunity if the business earned just $50 in profits in the latest year, having made $100 annually for ten years prior to that, as long as he is confident in this business.
 One idea that is often used by traditional value investors is Mean Reversal.
-Returns on capital, profit margins and other key ratios may deviate in the short-term but tend to go back to their historical averages in the long term.
+Returns on capital, profit margins and other key ratios may deviate in the short term but tend to go back to their historical averages in the long term.
 If it costs $1,000 to build a new plant, but current industry conditions reduce profits to only $50 a year, no new plant would be built (as you would get only a 5% return on your investment).
 Reduction in supply would rebalance the market and bring profits back to the historical ($100) level.